 (3) instituting a standardized IRP format.

 (b) The agenda of the technical conference shall be set by the commission staff.
-Utilities and interested parties may request commission staff include specific contemporary issues and presenters.
+Utilities, the OUCC, and interested parties may request commission staff include specific contemporary issues and presenters.

 (c) The director may designate specific contemporary issues for utilities to address in the next IRPs by providing the utilities and interested parties with the contemporary issues to be addressed.
-The utility shall address the designated contemporary issues in its next IRP.
-In addition, prior to its next IRP the utility shall provide to interested parties either a discussion of the impacts of such issues on its IRP or describe how it has taken the contemporary issues into account.

-(d) A utility shall address new issues raised in a contemporary issues technical conference if the contemporary issues technical conference occurred at least one (1) year prior to the submittal date of a utility’s IRP.
+(d) Utilities shall discuss the designated contemporary issues in the next IRP if the contemporary issues were designated by the director at least one (1) year prior to the submittal date of the utility’s IRP.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-2.7)

 SECTION 9.
 170 IAC 4-7-3 IS AMENDED TO READ AS FOLLOWS: